ddev/ddev/docs/users/extending-commands.md

 Example:

-_Use drush to clear the Drupal cache after database import_
+_Use drush to clear the Drupal cache and get a user login link after database import_

 ```
 hooks:
   post-import-db:
     - exec: "drush cc all"
+    - exec: "drush uli"
 ```

 Example: